 In the case of Republicans, that typically meant following William F. Buckley’s advice to nominate the most conservative candidate who could win the general election.

 Most of what we think of as “the” party agreed from the start.
 Trump was endorsed by few elected officials.
 Former presidential candidates John McCain and Mitt Romney both argued against him.
 Republican-friendly publications, like National Review, as well as Republican-affiliated think tanks and lobby groups, from the Cato Institute to the Club for Growth, actively campaigned against Trump.
 All to no avail.

 So did “the” party fail?
 That’s one theory and there is something to it.

 Party in disarray

-Hans Noel, one of the theory’s four framers, has come up with several reasons why the party might have failed this year.
+Hans Noel, one of the theory’s framers, has come up with several reasons why the party might have failed this year.

 He writes in The New York Times that the formerly “invisible primary” has become visible thanks to 24-hour news coverage and the Internet, making it harder for party actors to deliberate behind the scenes.

 The Republican Party’s factions, from business conservatives to the religious right to the white nationalist wing Trump has reinvigorated, have grown so far apart that they’re now impossible to reconcile.